gubnota/smart_loader/README.md

 default, `g::` stores only one class instace and re-use it when calling the same class from other place.
 Autoloader can be used two ways: composer pakagist default psr-4 autoloader, and `g::` own autoloader.
-Fully compatible and work with >= PHP 5.4, PHP 7.0.
+Fully compatible with >= PHP 5.4, PHP 7.0.

 ## Installing by composer